canonical/pebble/docs/explanation/api-and-clients.md

 API endpoints fall into one of three access levels, from least restricted to most restricted:

-* `untrusted`: these are allowed from any user, even unauthenticated users using the HTTP-over-TCP listener.
-The only untrusted endpoints are `/v1/system-info` and `/v1/health`.
+* **Open-access** - Allowed from any user, even unauthenticated users using the HTTP-over-TCP listener.
+    * `GET /v1/system-info`, which returns the Pebble version and an identifier for the daemon
+    * `GET /v1/health`, which returns a boolean to indicate the state of Pebble's health checks

-* `read`: these are allowed from any authenticated user, regardless of access level.
-They are usually read operations that use the HTTP `GET` method, such as listing services or viewing notices.
+* **Read-access** - Allowed from any authenticated user.
+For example, listing services or viewing notices.
+    * All `GET` endpoints except the admin-access `GET` endpoints
+    * `POST /v1/notices`, which records a custom notice

-* `admin`: these are only allowed from admin users.
-They are usually write or modify operations that use the HTTP `POST` method, such as adding a layer or starting a service.
+* **Admin-access** - Only allowed from admin users.
+For example, adding a layer or starting a service.
+    * `GET /v1/files`, which pulls a file from a remote system
+    * `GET /v1/tasks/{task-id}/websocket/{websocket-id}`
+    * All `POST` endpoints except `POST /v1/notices` (which is read-access)

 Pebble authenticates clients that connect to the socket API using peer credentials ([`SO_PEERCRED`](https://man7.org/linux/man-pages/man7/socket.7.html)) to determine the user ID (UID) of the connecting process.
 If this UID is 0 (root) or the UID of the Pebble daemon, the user's access level is `admin`, otherwise the access level is `read`.

-If Pebble can't authenticate the user at all, or if it's an unauthenticated user connecting over TCP, the user is considered `untrusted`.
+If Pebble can't authenticate the user, the user's access level is `untrusted`.
+Unauthenticated users can only use open-access endpoints.

+Pebble doesn't try to authenticate users that connect over TCP.
+So any user that connects over TCP is unauthenticated (access level `untrusted`) and can only use open-access endpoints.

 ## Controlling API access using identities